Code-the-Dream-School/python-200/lessons/03_ML_classification/03_decision_trees.md

 ---

-Here’s a **short, self-contained section** you can drop directly into Lesson 3.
-It keeps things visual and intuitive, with *just enough* explanation.

----

 ## Gini Impurity

 The Gini index measures how mixed the classes are in a group of data.
 A low Gini value means the group is mostly one class (more certain), while a high Gini value means the group is mixed (more uncertain).
 Decision trees choose splits that reduce the Gini index the most, creating purer groups at each step.
 Think of each group of data as a bar showing how mixed it is.